ys/bonjour/content/details/_index.md

 ---

 *Détail* is a picture and that's it.
-Everyweek or so, you just get a mail.
+Everyweek or so, you just get an email.
-It has a picture in it and that is it.

 No doomscroll, no ads, no intereferences.
-An email, a picture and that's it.
+An email containing only one picture.

-I hope it will inspire you or at least you will like it.
+I hope it will inspire you to scroll less.
-Have a good day ✌🏻

 {{< letter account="detail" msg="" accent="green" >}}